joont92/joont92.github.io/source/_drafts/english/Lawn-Gnome-Beach-Party-of-Terror-Full.md

 Wait, what?
 I'm right around the corner.
 I'll be there in 2 minutes.
 Oh, wait!
 No mum!
 You can't!
 Oh, wait wait!
 Stay right there.
 Got to stop her!
-Oh.
+Oh.So
 No, no, no,no, no!
 Mum!
 Mum!
 Please, Mum!
 Go away!
 Don't come in!
 Is that volcano?
 Gnomes!
 Uhn!
 Run for your life!
 It's gnome-ageddon!
 Who's protecting our gardens?
 Candace, tell me the truth.
 What is going on here?
 Phineas and Ferb built a beach in the backyard, just like they said they were going to.
 But instead of just a cute little beach in their sandbox, it turned out to be this absolutely huge beach, with a coastline, and palm trees and a pier, and hula dancers, waterskiers, and tiki huts and dolphins and dancing and surfing, and everybody from the neighborhood showed up Oh! and then I was just about to share a smoothie with Jeremy when a coconut dropped on my head and that and just for a moment, it seemed the wily Buford would steal away the coveted surfing trophy from under the noses of our heroes but I can only continue my benign reign and spread love, happiness and ultimate popularity throughout my kingdom!
 If you would just let me have my moment.